COVID-19 lockdowns: Table of pandemic lockdowns

-The pandemic has resulted in the largest number of shutdowns/lockdowns worldwide at the same time in history.
+The pandemic resulted in the largest number of shutdowns worldwide at the same time in history.

 By 26 March, 1.7 billion people worldwide were under some form of lockdown, which increased to 3.9 billion people by the first week of April – more than half of the world's population.
+Lockdowns affected 93% of workers worldwide.
+30% lived in nations with complete workplace closures, save for critical businesses, and 42% in countries with partial closures.
+Nearly 20% lived in nations with recommended but not compulsory workplace shutdown.

-Major restrictions first began in China, with other countries in East Asia like Vietnam soon following it in implementing widespread containment measures.
+Major restrictions first began in China, with other countries in East Asia like Vietnam soon implementing widespread containment measures.
 Much of Europe, North America and Africa took much longer to bring in tough measures.
-Lockdowns between and within nations are of varying stringency.
+Restrictions on travel between and activity within nations were of varying stringency.

-By mid April, nearly 300 million people, or about 90 per cent of the population, were under some form of lockdown in the United States, with around 100 million in the Philippines and about 59 million in South Africa, while around 1.3 billion were under lockdown in India, which was the largest of all lockdowns.
+By mid April, nearly 300 million people, or about 90% of the population, were under some form of lockdown in the United States, with around 100 million in the Philippines and about 59 million in South Africa, while around 1.3 billion were under lockdown in India, which was the largest of all lockdowns.

 By the end of April, around 300 million people were under lockdown in various countries of Europe, including but not limited to Italy, Spain, France, and the United Kingdom; while around 200 million people were under lockdown in Latin America.
+In Germany, 35% of workers worked from home in addition to their regular on-site duties, while 26% worked from home exclusively.